html2canvas vs html-to-image vs dom-to-image

 • html-to-image:

-Choose html-to-image if you want a simple and modern API for converting HTML elements to images.
-It supports SVG, canvas, and text, and allows for easy customization of the output.
-This package is suitable for projects that require a lightweight solution with good browser compatibility and minimal configuration.
+Choose html-to-image if you want a modern and actively maintained library that focuses on converting HTML elements to images with minimal configuration.
+It provides a clean API, supports SVG, and allows for customization of the image generation process.
+It is a good choice for projects that require a straightforward solution with good performance and reliability.

 • dom-to-image: